Improve Sleep with Chinese Medicine

-Mindful rituals, routines and remedies that help cure insomnia and other sleep concerns.
+Mindful rituals, routines, resources and remedies that help cure insomnia and other sleep concerns.

 Do you suffer from insomnia?
 Perhaps sleep is ‘good enough,’ but energy is low or you feel anxious, worried, or agitated throughout the day or in the evening.
 A consistent nighttime routine, balanced lifestyle choices, emotional awareness, acupuncture, and natural remedies can help.

 In Chinese Medicine, insomnia is differentiated by type.
 1) Difficulty falling asleep; 2) Waking during the night or early morning; 3) Lack of deep sleep and/or sleep that is dream-disturbed; and 4) an Inability to sleep (at all) throughout the night.
 Different types of sleep disturbances are propagated by different patterns of disharmony.
 In Chinese Medicine, there are more than 65 recognized underlying causes of insomnia.*